scala/docs.scala-lang/_overviews/jdk-compatibility/overview.md

 Using a different build tool, such as Gradle or Maven?
 We invite pull requests adding additional columns to this table.

-**Next Scala 3 LTS series will drop JDK 8 support** - read more about it in [the blog post](https://www.scala-lang.org/news/next-scala-lts.html).

 ## Running versus compiling

 JDK 8, 11, 17, and 21 are all reasonable choices both for *compiling* and *running* Scala code.